 Three Points of the Compass was born in the south-eastern county of Kent, England.
 Despite having moved around considerably and internationally in the following years, I subsequently returned and live there still.

-From the earliest age my mother took me exploring the North Kent shoreline at Sharps Green near Gillingham and I did the same with my own daughter in her younger years.
+From the earliest age my mother took me exploring the North Kent shoreline at Sharps Green near Gillingham.
+I doubt she required any map or guide book for these trips, she had explored the area as a child herself and knew the area intimately.
+I did the same with my own daughter in her younger years.

 When I moved to the North Kent town where I still live, some of my earliest purchases were maps and guide books to the trails across my county.
 I still buy these and have walked many minor and most major Kentish routes in the intervening years.

 Kent enjoys a varied landscape.
 However there are no moors, no mountains, just fairly low tops.
 There is also very little Open Access land.
-Therefore the preservation of, knowledge of, use and enjoyment of more than 3500 miles of footpaths and 665 miles of Byway across the county is dependent on many people- landowners, residents, local and national governance, mapmakers, outdoors associations and charities, users and those who promote the trails and walks that can be enjoyed.
+Pressure on land is intense and to this day new build continues.
+Green spaces decline in both size and number and many places that generations of my family used to roam are no longer available to future generations.
+Older guide books and maps bring this loss into sharp focus.
+The preservation of, knowledge of, use and enjoyment of more than 3500 miles of footpaths and 665 miles of Byway across the county is dependent on many people- landowners, residents, local and national governance, mapmakers, outdoors associations and charities, users and those who promote the trails and walks that can be enjoyed.
 Within these fall the many who have produced rambling guide books over the years.

 Britain is fortunate that it has been mapped since before the Romans chose to expand their empire and take on a few extra troublesome tribes on the little isles sitting just off mainland Europe.
 For centuries, any map produced, be it the rudimentary c1250 Scema Britanie of Matthew Paris, through to the ‘Gough Map‘ of 1360, which includes the ‘Old Way‘ between Southampton and Canterbury, to John Ogilby’s 1675 Britannia, none were intended for the merely curious seeking to explore.
 The adventurous explorer mostly seeks to explore off the beaten track whereas those notable cartographic triumphs sought to map the beaten track itself.
 With few walking, or more accurately, riding, the land, much of it was un-enclosed for the landowners felt no need.